 All Things Being Equal

-SAW Video Media Art Centre is pleased to present the second exhibition to take place in our Knot project space, All Things Being Equal – a group show featuring new works in video, sound and sculpture by Phil Rose (Ottawa), Mara Eagle (Montreal), Anna Queen (Maine), and Henry Andersen (Brussels).
-The artists each explore a specific method of assembly in which bulk amounts of materials are accumulated, measured out, organised, and committed to a predetermined sequence.
+SAW Video Media Art Centre presented the second exhibition to take place in our Knot project space, All Things Being Equal – a group show featuring new works in video, sound and sculpture by Phil Rose (Ottawa), Mara Eagle (Montreal), Anna Queen (Maine), and Henry Andersen (Brussels).
+The artists each explored a specific method of assembly in which bulk amounts of materials are accumulated, measured out, organised, and committed to a predetermined sequence.
 Through methodologies propelled by the momenta of obsession, empathy, pleasure, and humour, vast streams of image and sound emerge, presenting strangely gripping taxonomies of everyday ‘things’.
-Installed together in the space, their collective rhythm both encourages and sustains states of drift, rumination, and play.
+Installed together in the space, their collective rhythm both encouraged and sustained states of drift, rumination, and play.

 Phil Rose’s(Un)Stills project was diligently accumulated over the course of 2017, during which the artist committed to a weekly schedule of shooting one minute of static video footage in and around Ottawa.
 The imagery ranges from patient studies of the deeply banal to hypnotic visual textures.
 Assembled here as a 52-minute sequence, a wandering montage emerges that strings together incongruous moments separated by the interval of a week.

 Positioned in the opposite corner of the room is an edit of Mara Eagle’s ongoing project Spherical Awakening, which moves at a comparatively quickened pace.
 Through obsessively examining and capturing the behaviours of spherical objects (tennis balls, bubbles, the biosphere, the moon) Eagle’s absurdist field research sets in motion an unending, rolling supercut of all things round, where the comical and the cosmic collide.